nothirst/TICoreDataSync/README.markdown

 At this time, the framework does not offer the ability to fix either of these types of conflict, instead just providing post-sync warnings.
 This may change in a future version of the framework, but will require some thought.
 Consider a data model with lots of inter-related objects -- depending on cascade rules, if a conflict is detected where an object has been changed remotely but deleted locally, not only would the object need to be "undeleted" locally, all of its relationships would need to be traversed to undo cascade deletions.
 Similarly, if an object is changed locally that has already been deleted by other clients, the framework would need to generate insertion sync changes not only for the object itself, but for all its related "cascade" objects, and the related objects of the related objects, and so on.

 ###Underlying Operations
-There are currently ten primary types of operation spawned by the Sync Manager:
+There are currently elevent primary types of operation spawned by the Sync Manager:

 * **Application Registration** ([`TICDSApplicationRegistrationOperation`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSApplicationRegistrationOperation.html))
 * **Document Registration** ([`TICDSDocumentRegistrationOperation`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSDocumentRegistrationOperation.html))